Attaching a Shed-Dormer Roof

-Dormers that intersect the roof plane below the ridge can be framed in a couple of ways, but the most common method begins with a header inserted between doubled common rafters on the sides of the dormer at the point where the dormer roof meets the existing roof.
+Dormers that intersect the roof below the ridge can be framed in a couple of ways, but the most common method begins with a header inserted between doubled common rafters on the sides of the dormer at the point where the dormer roof meets the existing roof.
 Cripple rafters are cut and attached between the ridge and the header.
-The shed-roof rafters then fasten to the other side of the header.
+The shed-roof rafters are fastened to the other side of the header.

-This framing alternative is usually best for dormers up to 6 ft. wide depending on the size and length of the existing rafters.
-However, that width can be increased with properly sized and engineered support framing.
-Again, collar ties may be required depending on the particulars of your roof.
+This framing option is usually best for dormers up to 6 ft. wide, depending on the size and length of the existing rafters.
+However, the width can be increased with properly sized and engineered support framing.
+Again, collar ties may be required, depending on the particulars of your roof.

 Metal framing connectors also should be used wherever shed-roof rafters attach to either a structural ridge or the header.
 And with any type of shed dormer, it’s always a good idea to let a structural engineer see the plans before you start tearing off shingles.

 Connecting the new roof to the existing roof is a structural problem that can be solved in a couple of ways.
 There also are some aesthetic concerns to keep in mind when adding a shed dormer to an existing house.
 For more on those issues, see the articles listed below.

 Designing Shed Dormers — With a long, simple roof, a shed dormer adds the most floor space and more opportunities for windows than other dormer types.